 How to Thaw Chicken Safely, According to Our Test Kitchen

-Got chicken on the menu but it's frozen?
-Here's how to (and how not to) thaw your frozen chicken.

-There's a right way and a wrong way to do most things in the kitchen, but the stakes are particularly high when it comes to thawing chicken.
+There's a right way and a wrong way to do most things in the kitchen, but the stakes are particularly high when it comes to the question of how to thaw chicken fast.
 Why?
 Uncooked chicken can harbor bacteria that can grow to unsafe levels if the thawing process takes too long.
-If chicken is on the menu but it's frozen, there are ways to thaw the chicken safely (and quickly!).
+If chicken is on the menu but it's frozen, there are ways to thaw the chicken safely and quickly.
 Here are the do's and don'ts when it comes to thawing chicken.
+(And if you're wondering how to defrost chicken fast, keep reading.
+For all intents and purposes—and according to Merriam-Webster—the process for thawing and defrosting chicken are one and the same.)

 DO thaw it in the fridge

-The easiest way to thaw chicken is to simply move it from your freezer to your meat drawer.
-Chicken breasts or thighs will take about a day to defrost completely, while a whole chicken can take three or more (depending on the size).
+The easiest way to thaw chicken is to simply move it from your freezer to your refrigerator's meat drawer.
+Chicken breasts or thighs will take about a day to defrost completely in the fridge, while a whole chicken can take three days or more, depending on the size.
 While this is the easiest way to go, it takes the longest and requires some forethought.

+According to the USDA's Food Safety and Inspection Service, "After thawing in the refrigerator, items such as poultry should remain safe and good quality for an additional day or two before cooking.
+Food thawed in the refrigerator can be refrozen without cooking, although there may be some loss of quality."
+Here's more on when you can refreeze thawed chicken.

-If time is not on your side, there are ways to speed up the process.
+If time is not on your side, there are ways to speed up the thawing process.

 DO thaw it in cool water

-Chicken will thaw faster if it's submerged in water.
-A package of chicken breast or thighs can thaw in a couple of hours in a bowl of cool water kept on the counter or in the sink.
-There are a few things to keep in mind if you're thawing chicken this way: The water should be kept cool (below room temperature), which will require changing out the water every 30 minutes or so as it warms up.
+Chicken will thaw faster if it's submerged in cold water.
+A package of chicken breasts or thighs can thaw within a couple of hours in a bowl of cold tap water kept in the sink.
+FSIS says, "A whole (3- to 4-pound) broiler-fryer or package of parts should thaw in 2 to 3 hours."

+There are a few things to keep in mind if you're thawing chicken this way: The water should be kept cool (below room temperature), which will require changing out the water every 30 minutes as it warms up.
 Also, the chicken should be left in its packaging.
-If there's a puncture or tear in the packaging, be sure to thoroughly clean the bowl or sink used for defrosting after you're done.
+If you notice a tear or hole in the packaging, insert the package into a leakproof, sealable bag.
+If you notice the packaging was compromised after the thawing is complete, be sure to thoroughly clean the bowl or sink used for defrosting after you're done.

-Do thaw it in hot water
+DO thaw it in hot water

-If you really need to defrost your chicken quickly, you can defrost it using hot water (around 102°F).
+Although FSIS does not endorse this method, if you really need to defrost your chicken quickly, you can defrost it using hot water (around 102°F).
 While this method is the fastest (around 10 minutes or so), there are some caveats.
 This method only works for chicken breasts or thighs that are 1 inch thick or less.
 Anything thicker, and the outside surface will get too warm while the inside will remain frozen.
-And with all defrosting methods, it's best to cook your defrosted chicken right away, but with this method it's particularly important since you are bringing the meat (albeit temporarily) into the danger zone.
-The "danger zone" is classified as temperatures between 40 and 140 degrees where bacteria grow most readily.
+With this method it's particularly important to cook your chicken right away, since you are bringing the meat (albeit temporarily) into the danger zone.
+The "danger zone" is classified as temperatures between 40 and 140°F, the range in which bacteria grow most readily.
 (So no changing the menu once the chicken has defrosted!).

 DO NOT thaw it on the counter

-It may seem like a good idea, but the truth is, thawing your chicken on the counter is not safe.
+It may seem like a good idea, but the truth is, thawing your chicken by leaving it on the counter is not safe.
 The defrosting process takes too long, with the exposed meat lingering in the dreaded danger zone longer than it should.
+FSIS notes, "never leave food out of refrigeration over 2 hours.
+If the temperature is above 90°F, food should not be left out more than 1 hour."

 DO NOT thaw it in your microwave